eriktarelkin/ut-proovitoo-et/README.md

 **Weather data** — fetches current temperature, wind speed, and precipitation for each location.
 Data refreshes automatically on page load using stored coordinates.

 **Persistent storage** — since i didn't have BE support: added cards are saved to localStorage so they survive page refreshes.
+Thought of using Redux crossed my mind, but because the scale of this app is small, i decided not to use it.

 **Card editing** — each card can be edited.
 The name and coordinates can be changed, and there is a helper button to generate coordinates from a city name.